kounkou/kounkou.github.io/_posts/2024-11-06-hedgehog-unlocking-creativity.md

 };
 ```

+With Hedgehog, I repeated the implementation of a Trie several times, which gave me confidence on coding the solution.

 ### How It Works

 1. **Inserting Strings into the Trie**: Each string from the input array is inserted character by character.
 If a character is not already present in the Trie at a given level, a new node is created.